rockfordweb/pastebin2/readme.md

 - PHP 5.4 (for the server and for the command line)
 - install mcrypt (brew install mcrypt)
 - install Composer https://getcomposer.org/doc/00-intro.md#globally (run composer install after cloning the repository)
-- install bower (brew install node && npm install bower)
+- install bower (brew install node && npm install bower) or update your bower if it's old

 - database and credentials to match app/config/local/database.php